 Menu Analytics

 You would be surprised how the use of a few adjectives, colors, or even fonts in a menu can increase sales.
-A recent study by Cornell University, for example, showed that the name of food items that were highlighted or were placed inside a text box drew more eyeballs and was more likely to be ordered.
-Using analytics to optimize a menu can drive up a restaurant’s profitability.
+A recent study by Cornell University, for example, showed that the names of food items that were highlighted or placed inside a text box drew more eyeballs and were more likely to be ordered.
+Using analytics to optimize a menu can drive up a restaurant's profitability.
 The results start showing within six months.
-Too broad a menu and your service could slow down, straining your restaurant’s operations.
-The answer, though, is not to narrow down your menu for that could lead to a miss on sales and other add-on opportunities could be missed.
-Thus, data analytics is necessary for what’s called ‘Menu Engineering’ for – satisfied customers and maximum profits.

 Customer-level Analytics for Restaurants